bacadra/pulsar-linter-ruff/README.md

 * `linter:lint`: a command of [linter](https://github.com/steelbrain/linter) package,
 * `linter-ruff:fix`: run fix violations,
-* `linter-ruff:toggle-noqa`: toggle package setting of noqa's used.
+* `linter-ruff:toggle-noqa`: toggle package setting of noqa's used,
+* `linter-ruff:open-default-config`: open ruff default config file.

 ## Settings

 The linter settings can be set by package options or via configuration file.
 The package options has higher priority, so if you want use configuration file, then leave empty `Rule selection` items.

+A default configuration `pyproject.toml` can be opened (and created if doesn't exists) by command `linter-ruff:open-default-config`.

-The details of configuration file (e.g. commands, file discovery) can be found at ruff [docs](https://beta.ruff.rs/docs/configuration/).
+The details of configuration file (e.g. commands, file discovery) can be found at ruff [config discovery](https://docs.astral.sh/ruff/configuration/#config-file-discovery).

 # Contributing [🍺](https://www.buymeacoffee.com/asiloisad)